We believe that dental anxiety is real, that it should not be ignored, and that it is our job to do what we can to alleviate it.

-Imagine a visit to the dentist where you feel relaxed and experience no pain.
+Imagine a visit to the dentist in Lansdale where you feel relaxed and experience no pain.
 That’s what happens when we combine nitrous oxide with administering a local anesthetic.
 One helps you to relax, and the other numbs any remaining pain.

 Like our other patients, you’ll love nitrous oxide because it:

 - Successfully reduces any apprehension you may have